-The government began buying railways that had been British owned – 70 percent of Argentina's rails, denounced as an embodiment of British imperialism.
+The government began buying railways that had been British owned – 70 percent of Argentina's rails, denounced by Argentine patriots as an embodiment of British imperialism.
 And the government bought the British owned trolley system.
-Perón nationalized the U.S. owned telephone company, IT&T, and he nationalized other key sectors of the economy.
+Perón nationalized the US owned telephone company, IT&T, and he nationalized other key sectors of the economy.
 He put limits on the amount of profits that foreign-owned firms could take out of the country.
-And a dramatic drop followed in foreign investing in Argentina.
+This was followed by a dramatic drop in foreign investing in Argentina.

 Eva Peron, soon after her marriage to Juan.

 But the economy was booming.
 Vacation colonies for workers were built, and paid vacations became standard, as did free medical care.
 Medical clinics were built in working-class districts.
 Orphanages and housing for transients were built.
 Schools were built.
 So too were homes for the elderly, and homes for girls who left home – as Eva had at sixteen.